carenaudo/Menipy/CODEXLOG.md

 **Task:** Provide a clear way to return the viewer to the unmodified image.

 **Summary:** Added a `Clear Analysis` button below the image view that calls a new `clear_analysis` method.
 This routine restores the original image, removes detection and analysis overlays, and resets related state.
 Tests were updated with a new case ensuring the button works.
 All tests pass.

+## Entry 103 - Fix drawing after clear

+**Task:** Resolve crash when drawing needle ROI after using Clear Analysis.

+**Summary:** Updated `_display_image` to reset ROI and overlay references so cleared items do not leave dangling Qt objects.
+Tests pass.

+## Entry 104 - Reset all overlays on clear

+**Task:** Ensure Clear Analysis fully resets drawing modes and calibration items.

+**Summary:** Updated `clear_analysis` to disable drawing modes, remove calibration items, and reset internal state.
+Added a regression test verifying that all overlays are gone and drawing works after clearing.

+## Entry 105 - Reset metrics on clear

+**Task:** Ensure analysis metrics and result overlays fully reset when clearing.

+**Summary:** Added `clear_metrics` helpers to GUI panels and updated `clear_analysis` to reset scale and metrics displays.
+New tests verify metric labels return to defaults after clearing.
+All tests pass.